sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Monday, June 27 ==

-  *Code for finding isogeny classes: http://nt.sagenb.org/home/pub/76/ Notice that it has a rating of 4.0!
+  * Code for finding isogeny classes: http://nt.sagenb.org/home/pub/76/ Notice that it has a rating of 4.0!
+  * 2:30 pm - Talk by Ashwath on computing prime isogenies of Elliptic Curves.

 == Tuesday, June 28 ==